MOST BEAUTIFUL PLACES IN PERU TO VISIT

-You can go sandboarding, dune buggying or just relax and explore this amazing spot.
-You can do the 1-day excursion from Lima that combines Ballestas Islands and Huacachina oasis, or you can add in 1-2 overnight stays to catch more sights like a Pisco vineyard, Paracas National reserve and more.
+You can go sandboarding, dune buggying, or relax and explore this amazing spot.
+You can do the 1-day excursion from Lima that combines Ballestas Islands and Huacachina oasis – add 1-2 overnight stays to catch more sights like a Pisco vineyard, Paracas National Reserve, and more.

 Floating Villages of Lake Titicaca

 One of the most fun things to do in Peru is to visit the floating islands.

 The Uros Islands are a group of 70 man-made woven totora reed islands floating on Lake Titicaca.
 It is inhabited by the Uros tribe which is a pre-date Incan civilization.
 About 4,000 people live in the floating houses on the lake.

 The Uros people created these floating villages to escape aggressive tribes on the mainland.
 When visiting, you can see the people continuously weaving to maintain the villages and reed islands.
 It’s a fascinating sight in Peru!